“This post may contain affiliate links. Please read my disclosure for more info.

 I heard an opinion this week, that you shouldn’t be concerned with maintaining a good credit score, and that the idea of maintaining a good credit score is something that lending institutions promote to encourage borrowing.

-That may or may not be true, but the person who expressed that opinion has an income that’s quadruple the national average, a home with no mortgage, and multiple investments.
+That may or may not be true, but the person who expressed that opinion has an income that’s quadruple the national average, two homes owned free and clear, and multiple investments.
 He doesn’t need credit.

 That’s a great position to aspire to, but unfortunately, most of us will depend on credit, at least in part, throughout our career.